Using JSON Web Encryption to protect the confidentiality of ID tokens

 Explaining and listing the requests and responses in CIBA

-Learn about the decoupled flow for retrieving a token without direct user interaction.
+Learn about the CIBA specification and how to use it to retrieve a token without direct user interaction.

 Terminate sessions in clients when a user logs out from the Curity Identity Server.